isomerpages/moe-rgps/_departments/English.md

 * encourage students to develop characters in stories by providing reasons for action and solving a problem;<br>
 * teach students to develop plots by describing actions and emotions of characters, using story elements.

-##### Programme Outline
+**Programme Outline **
-At Primary 4, students will learn to write tall tales which are exaggerated stories, using knowledge of local heroes from Social Studies lessons and stories of how Singapore was founded.
+<br>At Primary 4, students will learn to write tall tales which are exaggerated stories, using knowledge of local heroes from Social Studies lessons and stories of how Singapore was founded.
 Students will learn to develop and describe characters in great detail. <br><br>
 The contrast between fact and fiction in tall tales is enhanced by giving the story a realistic framework and by a deadpan storytelling style.
 Characters in tall tales were often created from a combination of historical fact and vivid imagination.
 Over a period of time, as these stories were told around campfires and on steamboats, the true details of their lives were exaggerated and revised until they became folk heroes as well as historical figures.

 #### **Aspiring Writers in English (AWE) (P5)**